 Dr. Cynthia Miller-Idriss

-Dr. Miller-Idriss has testified before the U.S. Congress and frequently serves as a keynote speaker and expert panelist on trends in white supremacist extremism to global academic and policy communities and to groups of staff and representatives in U.S. and international government agencies and embassies.
-She appears regularly in the U.S. and European print and broadcast media as an expert source and political commentator, including recent appearances on MSNBC, BBC World News, Deutsche Welle, Al Jazeera, Sky News, France 24, and more.
-Prior to her arrival at American University in August 2013, Dr. Miller-Idriss served on the faculty of New York University for a decade, and also taught previously at the University of Maryland and the University of Michigan.
+Dr. Miller-Idriss serves on the international advisory board of the Center for Research on Extremism (C-REX) in Oslo, Norway and is a member of the Southern Poverty Law Center (SPLC)'s Tracking Hate and Extremism Advisory Committee.
+Prior to her arrival at American University in August 2013, Dr. Miller-Idriss was a tenured professor at New York University, and also taught previously at the University of Maryland and the University of Michigan.
 She holds a Ph.D. and M.A. in Sociology and a Masters in Public Policy from the University of Michigan, and a B.A. (magna cum laude) in Sociology and German Area Studies from Cornell University.